 When stress is put on the skin, causing it to stretch quickly, it can damage the connective tissue.
 This is what causes stretch marks, but in some pregnancies, it can also cause a PUPPP rash.

 This is why it’s more common for PUPPP to occur in women who are pregnant for the first time or are carrying multiples.
 The faster your skin stretches, and the more it stretches, the more damage occurs and the higher the risk for PUPPP.

 The same thing can happen in women with increased maternal weight gain during their pregnancy because, consequently, they have more skin stretching.

 Fetal cells can migrate to different parts of the mom’s body, and that includes your skin.
 While sometimes this benefits the mom because it protects against certain diseases, your body can also look at these fetal cells as a foreign body it needs to fight against.

 Some studies show that PUPPP rash is a reaction to the fetal cells that migrate to your skin.
 Fetal cells seem to migrate to the skin more often in women who are pregnant with boys, which would explain why 60 to 70 percent of PUPPP cases occur in moms who are carrying a boy.

 3. An Overworked Organ System

-The liver is our body’s main detox organ, while the kidneys are in charge of filtering out our blood.
-If your liver is overworked and unable to detox your body’s toxins properly, this can sometimes reveal itself in a skin rash or discoloration.
+The liver is our body’s main detoxification organ, while the kidneys are in charge of filtering out our blood.
+If your liver is overworked and unable to detoxify your body’s toxins properly, this can sometimes reveal itself in a skin rash or discoloration.
 The same can happen if the kidneys are having a hard time keeping up.